robertjones-987/Sales_analysis_MySQL/README.md

 # Business Questions To Answer
 #  Generic Question
-How many unique cities does the data have?
+1. How many unique cities does this data has?
-In which city is each branch?
+2. In which city is each branch?
 #  Product
-How many unique product lines does the data have?
+1. How many unique product lines does this data has?
-What is the most common payment method?
+2. What is the most common payment method?
-What is the most selling product line?
+3. What is the most selling product line?
-What is the total revenue by month?
+4. What is the total revenue by month?
-What month had the largest COGS?
+5. What month has the largest COGS?
-What product line had the largest revenue?
+6. What product line has the largest revenue?
-What is the city with the largest revenue?
+7. What is the city with the largest revenue?
-What product line had the largest VAT?
+8. What product line had the largest VAT?
-Fetch each product line and add a column to those product line showing "Good", "Bad".
-Good if its greater than average sales Which branch sold more products than average product sold?
+9. Fetch each product line and add a column to those product line showing "Good", "Bad".
+Good if its greater than average rating
+10. Which branch sold more products than average product sold?
-What is the most common product line by gender?
+11. What is the most common product line by gender?
 What is the average rating of each product line?